 GPT-3 is no exception to this rule.
 It can serve as a secret weapon for Publicists who invest the time and training to understand how to leverage it.

 Publicists who fail to understand how to integrate AI and ML into publicity campaigns will fundamentally be at a disadvantage.
-A tech stack that consists of email, Safari, and Cision simply will not cut it as we enter into Web 3 and the metaverse.
+A tech stack that consists of email, Safari, and Cision simply will not cut it as we enter into the age of generative AI.